About Butemine

 Butemine

-In 2013, John Nedura and his spouse Grace Ginduri made a defining choice.
-They donated their family livestock — their greatest wealth — to establish a school for the children of Samunge Village.
+In 2013, John Nedura and his wife Grace Ginduri donated their family livestock to start a school in Samunge Village.

 "Education for self-reliance, in the spirit of respecting others in fear of God."